thd-research/calf-rl-mobile-robot/docs/get_started.md

 ```

 ## Perform Nonimal, MPC controllers and CALF, SARSA-m, PPO controllers with checkpoints
-To run the robot with a given checkpoint, we reset the value of N_iterations and N_episode to 1 and provide checkpoint paths where weights matrix was stored to `policy.weight_path` or/and `critic.weight_path` if that controller requires.
+To run the robot with a given checkpoint, we reset the value of N_iterations and N_episode to 1 and provide checkpoint paths where the weight matrix was stored to `policy.weight_path` or/and `critic.weight_path` if that controller requires.

 ### 1. CALF